m-dorgham/Speech-Processing-Exercises/README.md

 # SpeechProcessingExercises
-Solutions of the exercise class for Speech Signal Processing course in University of Hamburg
+Solutions of the exercise class for Speech Signal Processing course in the computer science master at University of Hamburg